Parties can be a lot of fun. However, they can be the source of some seriously awkward situations when you’ve got a food allergy. Read More

 Consuming alcohol can also lead you to make risky food choices as alcohol can affect your judgement.
 Make sure you’re aware of the risks and have plans in place should you find yourself in a difficult situation.
 Read more about food allergy and alcohol.

 Speak to your friends before the party.
-Let them know where they can find your EpiPen® and ASCIA Action Plan (emergency response plan) in case of emergency.
+Let them know where they can find your EpiPen® or Anapen® and ASCIA Action Plan (emergency response plan) in case of emergency.
 Remind the host of your food allergy when you arrive, and ask which foods you should steer clear from.
 Finally, if you do find yourself having an allergic reaction when at a party – TELL SOMEONE!

 Remember: while it can be embarrassing to disclose your allergy and check food content – they say it can be even more embarrassing to have an allergic reaction.